Content Items

 Bulk Creating Content Items

-If you have many content items in mind, creating them one by one will be a pain, so we have a feature that allows you to bulk add multiple content items at once.
+If you have many content items in mind, creating them one by one will be a pain, so we have a feature that lets you bulk-add multiple content items.

-In the modal window that will appear, you can add multiple content items including folders and even define their hierarchy structure.
+In the modal window that will appear, you can add multiple content items and folders and even define their hierarchy structure.
+Let's take a better look at this feature.

 • Every line will represent a content item title or a folder name.